saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/xcuitest.md

 <p><small>| OPTIONAL | STRING |</small></p>

-When shard is configured as concurrency, saucectl automatically splits the tests by concurrency so that they can run in parallel.
+When shard is configured as `concurrency`, saucectl automatically splits the tests into several groups (the number of groups is determined by the concurrency setting).
+Each group will then run as an individual job.

 Selectable values: `concurrency` to shard by concurrency.
 Remove this field or leave it empty `""` for no sharding.